Crime in Moldova: Corruption

 Corruption in Moldova is one of the country's most serious problems.
 In 2014, $1bn has vanished from three of Moldova's leading banks.

 Murder

-In 2014, Moldova had a murder rate of 3.19 per 100,000 population.
-There were a total of 130 murders in Moldova in 2014.
+In 2023, Moldova had a murder rate of 2.27 per 100,000 population.
+There were a total of 78 murders in Moldova in 2023.

+Akin to other former Soviet states, Moldova has experienced high crime rates in the 1990s after its independence, with the murder rate reaching a high of 11.4 per 100,000 people in 1992, as well as a value of 10.18 per 100,000 people in 2000, being typically in the range of 8-9 per 100,000 people during the first decade after independence.

 Drug trade

 Illicit cultivation of opium poppies and cannabis is carried out in Moldova, mainly for consumption in CIS countries.
 According to NATO, drug trafficking in Moldova is valued between $200 million to $250 million per year.

 Moldova is a transshipment point for illegal drugs to Western Europe.

 Human trafficking

 The CIA names human trafficking, widespread crime and underground economic activity among major crime issues of Moldova.
 Moldova is a source and transit nation in the trafficking in human beings, in particular women and girls into forced prostitution.
 The annual country human rights report from the United States Department of State pinpoints some involvement by government officials and Moldovan law enforcement in human trafficking.